Chloejay/dataplayground/README.md

 </ul>

 Spark time!
+what is Spark
-basic operations: transformation and actions
+data processing engine, focus on in-memory distributed computing use case basic operations: transformation and actions
 - Transformations are operations on RDDs that return a new RDD, map() and filter().
 - Actions are operations that return a result to the driver program or write it to storage, and kick off a computation, count() and first() for a new data types.

+Zeppelin
+Basic operators: maps, joins, filters, etc.
+Spark as a tool for data exploration: notebooks and workflow

 <h6>Further reading material :green_book:</h6>
 <blockquote> SQL </blockquote>